ROUSHAN656/Weather-App/README.md

 # Weather-App
 Weather App with basic html, css, and javascript
-This app can show the weather of cities in celsius or farhenheit
+This app can shows the weather of cities in celsius or farhenheit